codezero-be/laravel-localized-routes/README.md

 ### 🔦 Localize 404 Pages

 A standard `404` response has no actual `Route` and does not go through the middleware.
-Thus, it can not be localized by default.
+This means our middleware will not be able to update the locale and the request can not be localized.

-However, to localize a `404` page, you need to register the fallback route with the `FallbackController` at the end of your `routes/web.php` file:
+To fix this, you can register this fallback route at the end of your `routes/web.php` file:

 ```php
 Route::fallback(\CodeZero\LocalizedRoutes\Controllers\FallbackController::class);
 ```

-Because the fallback route is an actual `Route`, it will pass through the middleware, thus it can be localized.
+Because the fallback route is an actual `Route`, the middleware will run and update the locale.

-The controller will attempt to respond with a 404 error view, located at `resources/views/errors/404.blade.php`.
+The `FallbackController` will attempt to respond with a 404 error view, located at `resources/views/errors/404.blade.php`.
 If this view does not exist, the normal `Symfony\Component\HttpKernel\Exception\NotFoundHttpException` will be thrown.
 You can configure which view to use by changing the `404_view` entry in the config file.